Best Online Degrees in: Radiology Technician

 Radiologic technologists work in healthcare facilities such as hospitals, physicians’ offices, medical and diagnostic laboratories, and outpatient care centers; some are even employed by the federal government.
 Most states require radiologic technologists to become licensed or certified in order to work, but requirements vary by state.
 In general, they must graduate from an accredited program and pass a certification exam.

-According to the U.S. Bureau of Labor Statistics (BLS), the average annual wage of radiologic technologists and technicians was $56,760 as of May 2011.
+According to the U.S. Bureau of Labor Statistics (BLS), the average annual wage of radiologic technologists and technicians was $56,760.
 However, individuals should note that earnings can vary based on the level of education attained and experience.

 The Best Online Schools for Radiology Technology